danhermes/cognitive-hackathon/Teacher Guide/Week 2/Cognitive-Teacher-Week2-Day1.md

 Everyone should have a good understanding now of cognitive services and the directions they can be taken in.
 We're wading into the project now.

-## Review the Student Project Summary
+## Teacher Explains: Review the Student Project Summary
 Tomorrow is the big day where students begin their course project.
 Inspired by the discussion today, they'll find a direction of their own.
 Review once more the project goal:

     How would you change the world using cognitive computing?
 Think of a real-world application of the concepts we've covered.
 Imagine a design that will harness computer vision or text analytics to achieve a goal, help people, make money, advance science, entertain, heal, or inspire.
 Design a simple prototype of that idea and explore the data that would inform your solution.

-## Review some Sample Projects.
+## Summary

-MORE HERE????
+This class explored specific examples of cognitive computing, including computer vision and text analysis.